sbt/website/src/reference/02-DetailTopics/05-Plugins-and-Best-Practices/02-Plugins.md

 to the original build.
 Any session settings for the plugin definition project that have not been saved are dropped.

-An auto plugin is a module that defines settings to automatically inject to projects.
+An auto plugin is a module that defines settings to automatically inject into projects.
 In addition an auto plugin provides the following feature:

 - Automatically import selective names to `.sbt` files and the `eval` and `set` commands.